tylercamp/palcalc/README.md

 ---

-Pal Calc is a breeding solver for Palworld which uses the data from your save file to automatically find the optimal breeding tree for any desired pal, passive skills, and IVs.
-It will find _the_ optimal path using your own pals, tell you where to find those pals, and estimate how long each step will take.
+Pal Calc is a breeding solver for Palworld which uses the data from your save file to automatically find the optimal breeding tree for any desired pal, passive skills, attack skills, and IVs.
+Breeding and inheritance probabilities are accurately modeled and used to compare paths.
+It will find optimal paths using your own pals, tell you where to find those pals, and estimate how long each step will take.

 No more spreadsheets!